 7. Showcase your personal growth

-That experience you had carries more weight when you show how it affected not just that point in time, but the weeks, months and even years after.
-How did it change your approach to life?
-Did it change how you thought about others or yourself?
-Did it help you become a better or wiser person in some way?
+Whatever experiences you had throughout your book will carry more weight when you show how they affected you along your journey, and how you grew and changed as a result of what you lived through, or what you survived.
+How did what you went through change your approach to life?
+Change how you thought about others or yourself?
+Help you become a better or wiser person in some way?

 Memoir examples as inspiration